sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Apps_and_MW/Calendar/README.md

 #### Platform API

-Sailfish OS currently uses the mKCal extensions to the KCalCore API as its platform API.
-Sailfish OS is currently the defacto upstream for mKCal, which was open-sourced by Nokia previously, while KCalCore is a well-maintained KDE API.
+Sailfish OS uses the [KCalendarCore](https://invent.kde.org/frameworks/kcalendarcore) API.
+It is a well-maintained KDE API that provides access to calendar information like events, to-dos, journals, alarms, ...
+It is also providing serialisation and deserialisation to iCalendar format through [libical](https://github.com/libical/libical).
+On top of it, mKCal is responsible for storage of calendar data on device.
+Sailfish OS is currently the defacto upstream for mKCal, which was previously open-sourced by Nokia.

-There are plans in the future to switch to using the QtPIM QtOrganizer API as the platform API, however this requires three steps: first, an mKCal backend for the QtOrganizer API could be written during the transition phase; second, an sqlite-based QtOrganizer backend could be implemented directly; finally, the QtProject would need to release the QtPIM API in an official release.
-At this stage, the platform API is not available to third-party developers to use in native applications, due to the plan to switch to the QtPIM API in the future.

-The KCalCore repository can be found at: <https://github.com/sailfishos/kcalcore>
+The KCalendarCore repository can be found at: <https://github.com/sailfishos/kf5-calendarcore>

 The mKCal repository can be found at: <https://github.com/sailfishos/mkcal>

-The QtPIM QtOrganizer API (currently in tech-preview status) can be found at: <http://code.qt.io/cgit/qt/qtpim.git/>

 #### UI Layer API